Omashu/profiler/README.md

 # Abandoned
 This project is **abandoned at 23 September 2013**.
 Developers who want to be free to continue on own fork.
+I personally started using and support a much better interface with the [barryvdh/laravel-debugbar](https://github.com/barryvdh/laravel-debugbar).